Sdaramola08/SOC-Lab/README.md

 ![SOC Honeynet (1)](https://github.com/0xbythesecond/Azure-SOC-Honeynet-Project/assets/23303634/43177fa9-4746-4f8d-8774-f9aca74b891d)

 ## Introduction
-I present a summary of varying parts to create a HoneyNet via Microsoft Azure.
-This HoneyNet is to provide a visual representation of real-world cyber attacks from all parts of the world.
-The HoneyNet is designed to allow me to gather data related to the different bad actors from across the world from differing IP addresses.

-## Sub-Intro
-In this project, I build a mini HoneyNet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measured metrics for another 24 hours, then show the results below.
+In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
+I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
+The metrics we will show are:

+- SecurityEvent (Windows Event Logs)
+- Syslog (Linux Event Logs)
+- SecurityAlert (Log Analytics Alerts Triggered)
+- SecurityIncident (Incidents created by Sentinel)
+- AzureNetworkAnalytics_CL (Malicious Flows allowed into our honeynet)

 ## Azure Resources Deployed, Technologies, and Regulations used:
 - [Azure Virtual Network](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview) (VNet)